 What to bring

 You will need light clothes.
 For work at the clinic, casual clinic clothes are appropriate.
 A raincoat is needed in February-June and October-December.
 Otherwise, a sweater or fleece and light jacket will suffice.
 Volunteers may do a lot of walking, so good walking shoes are important.
-Some volunteers who have been here during the dry season recommend tan and khaki colored clothes because those colors do not show the dust.
-Plan to bring some reading material, a flashlight, a headlamp, batteries, camera, etc. There is a lodge with a swimming pool nearby, and there may even be time for the beach, so bring a swim suit.
+Some volunteers who have been here during the dry season recommend tan and khaki coloured clothes because those colours do not show the dust.
+Plan to bring some reading material, a flash light, a headlamp, batteries, camera, etc.

 Concerning health, check the CDC website for current immunization recommendations; as of March 2012, there were no required immunizations (BUT if you plan to visit Zanzibar, yellow fever IS required).
 The current recommendations for malaria prophylaxis are daily doxycycline (less expensive) or daily Malarone.
 Weekly mefloquine is an option, but side effects can be troubling and there is moderate resistance to mefloquin in this area.
-Rabies immunization is required due to the subject of work.
+For all volunteers rabies immunization is required due to the subject of work.

 Insurance Mbwa Wa Africa Animal Rescue require that all volunteers arrange personal travel insurance to cover their medical, property and other personal risks for the duration of their safari.